 There are many variables considering what is optimal for each person.

-One of the most important elements are goals.
+One of the most important elements is goals.

 The best training plan is the one that is going to lead to the achievement of your goals in the fastest way possible.

 If your goal is to be able to hold a static full plance, it makes very little sense to follow a muscle-building program no matter how effective that program may be.

 After you are clear about what your goals are, it only makes sense to look where you currently are in respect to your goal.